Tbrennan6/IcelandicNow/docs/05_simple_sentences/05_singular_personal_pronouns.md

 | **Dative**     | mér              | þér               |
 | **Genitive**   | mín              | þín               |

+While this may seem like a lot to learn at once, it helps to notice that the additional cases differ by only one letter, having the exact same endings.

 **Conversation 1:**\
 Person 1: Kennir pabbi **þér** **íslensku**? - (Does dad teach you Icelandic.)\
 Person 2: Nei, mamma kennir **mér** **hana**. - (No, mom teaches it to me.)